 Salaries according to ranks are:

 You get extra allowances in some jobs and for being overseas.
 The Royal Navy provides subsidised food and accommodation, uniforms and protective clothing, free healthcare and a pension.

-- You may be away from home and family for several months on end.
+You may be away from home and family for several months at a time.